Jørgen Moe: Impact on Norwegian culture

 Together with Peter Christen Asbjørnsen, the impact of Jørgen Moe on Norwegian culture was enormous.
 To Norwegians, the names Asbjørnsen and Moe have become synonymous with traditional folk tales, the way the name Brothers Grimm is associated with German tales.
 Not only did they collect and secure parts of the wealth of Norwegian fairy tales and edit them for common readers, but in doing this, they also contributed to the development of the Norwegian language.

-Even if other countries have a rich folk literature, Norwegians will normally claim that theirs, through the work of Asbjørnsen and Moe, is one of the most original and rich.
-Their work constitutes a very important part of Norwegian identity.
+The folk literature collected by Peter Christen Asbjørnsen and Jørgen Moe is widely regarded in Norway as a significant contribution to the country's national identity.
 Askeladden (Ash Boy), a character whose creativity and resourcefulness always wins him the Princess and half the Kingdom, is seen as something typically Norwegian.
 Some of Moe's works of poetry are still cherished, not least because of the tunes set to them.
 His achievements in the Church are now mostly forgotten, except locally.